 |Welcome to HikingintheSmokys.com|

-To begin your next hiking adventure in the Smokies, just click on one of the trail directories below:
+To begin your next hiking adventure in the Smokies, simply click on one of the trail directories below:

-Please help support this website by visiting our accommodations page before your next visit to the Smokies.
-You'll find a wide variety of lodging options, including cabins and chalets in Gatlinburg, Pigeon Forge, Townsend and the North Carolina side of the Smokies by clicking here.
+If planning an overnight stay, be sure to visit our Accommodations page to find a wide variety of lodging options in Gatlinburg, Pigeon Forge, Townsend and the North Carolina side of the Smokies.

 |Top Hiking Guide Books for the Great Smoky Mountains|